shaunywho/CV/README.md

 ## Shaun Ho
-A recent graduate of the Makers bootcamp, having left a decade of working within the world of quantum technologies.
-I have experience in many facets of engineering.
-My work at Makers has allowed me to hone my skills in software which I plan on employing as a Junior developer
+A current student of the Makers bootcamp, having changed career path after a decade of working within the world of quantum technologies.
+I have experience in multiple types of engineering.
+My work at Makers will allow me to hone my skills in software which I plan on employing as a junior developer after the bootcamp ends.

 ## Projects